conradludgate/futures-buffered/README.md

 # futures-buffered

-This project provides a single future structure: `FuturesUnorderedBounded`.
+This project provides several future structures, all based around the `FuturesUnorderedBounded` primtive.

 Much like [`futures::FuturesUnordered`](https://docs.rs/futures/0.3.25/futures/stream/struct.FuturesUnordered.html), this is a thread-safe, `Pin` friendly, lifetime friendly, concurrent processing stream.

-The is different to `FuturesUnordered` in that `FuturesUnorderedBounded` has a fixed capacity for processing count.
+This primtive is different to `FuturesUnordered` in that `FuturesUnorderedBounded` has a fixed capacity for processing count.
 This means it's less flexible, but produces better memory efficiency.

+However, we also provide a `FuturesUnordered` which allocates larger `FuturesUnorderedBounded` automatically to mitigate these inflexibilities.
+This is based on a triangular-array concept to amortise the cost of allocating (much like with a Vec) without violating `Pin` constraints.

 ## Benchmarks